hjdhjd/homebridge-doorbird/README.md

 3. Tap *Add Accessory*, and select *I Don't Have a Code or Cannot Scan*.
 4. Select the DoorBird for pairing.
 5. Enter the Homebridge PIN, this can be found under the QR code in Homebridge UI or your Homebridge logs, alternatively you can select *Use DoorBird* and scan the QR code again.

+### Feature Options
+Feature options allow you to enable or disable certain features in this plugin.
+There are plugin-wide feature options, and some that are specific to individual Doorbirds.

+The plugin-wide `options` setting is an array of strings used to customize feature options.
+Available options:

+* `Audio.Enable` - enable Doorbird audio support in HomeKit. **This requires a version of [FFmpeg](https://ffmpeg.org) that is compiled with `fdk-aac` support.**

+The feature options for individual Doorbird devices can be customized using the `options` setting inside the `doorbirds` section.
+Available options:

+* <CODE>Relay.Hide.<I>relay</I></CODE> - hide the relay named *relay* from being shown in HomeKit.

 ### Doorbird notification configuration
 Versions of `homebird-doorbird` prior to 0.3.0 required additional configuration in order to get notifications from Doorbird devices.
 Starting with 0.3.0, `homebridge-doorbird` uses the Doorbird monitoring API and no additional configuration is needed.
 If you previously configured notifications to Homebridge in the Doorbird, you can safely remove them by using the Doorbird app and navigating to Administration -> HTTP Calls and deleting the entries related to Homebridge.